yukigiusy/My-researches/index.md

 ### 🧠  Calibration of the ATM skew using a hybrid approach through rough volatility models and machine learning.

-**Hurst exponent estimation in a multiscale framework**, **Multiscale Rough Bergomi model**, **ML**: PCA, Feature importance and XGBoost for decoding the final ATM skew and implementation of a trading strategy.
+**Hurst exponent estimation in a multiscale framework**, **Multiscale Rough Bergomi model**, **ML**: PCA, Feature importance and XGBoost after hyperparameter tuning for decoding the final ATM skew and implementation of a trading strategy.

 📍 ATM skew extraction & trading strategy
 📂 [View project](https://github.com/yukigiusy/My-researches/blob/main/Thesis.ipynb)